 ABOUT CF BIC:

-The Core Facility is part of Czech national centre of European Research Infrastructure Consortium INSTRUCT ERIC under the Czech Infrastructure for Integrative Structural Biology (CIISB) funded by the Ministry of Education, Youth and Sports of the Czech Republic, and a member of an open pan-European network Association of Resources for Biophysical Research in Europe (ARBRE).
-The Core Facility is also funded from INTERREG and CIISB4HEALTH projects.
+The Core Facility is part of the Czech national center of European Research Infrastructure Consortium INSTRUCT ERIC under the Czech Infrastructure for Integrative Structural Biology (CIISB) funded by the Ministry of Education, Youth and Sports of the Czech Republic.
+CF BIC members are actively involved in an open pan-European network Association of Resources for Biophysical Research in Europe (ARBRE).
+The Core Facility is also funded by INTERREG and CIISB4HEALTH projects.